Episode 5, Season 2

 - Ashley Bryan, Freedom Over Me: Eleven Slaves, Their Lives and Dreams

-- Teaching Tolerance, Meet Frederick Douglass
+- Learning for Justice, Meet Frederick Douglass

 - Detroit History, Frederick Douglass and John Brown Meeting Place